Kotlin vs Java: Detailed Comparison Guide

 3.4 Coroutines Support

-To what end do coroutines serve?
-Since they don’t need a stack, coroutines let programmers pause the running program and pick it back up later.
-This paves the way for asynchronous code that gives the impression of being synchronous yet does not block.
+• Kotlin: Kotlin offers a better and more accessible alternative to create multiple threads to manage asynchronous tasks, which is known as coroutines.
+Coroutines don’t need a stack, so programmers can pause the running program and resume it later.
+This enables asynchronous code that appears synchronous while avoiding blocking.
 For this reason, coroutines prevent the need for an excessive number of threads, each of which the developer must eventually manage.
 They also provide a more precise and streamlined solution than Java.

 3.5 Data Classes